 Example code for our event bus (event_bus.gd):

 extends Node # Tell Godot to ignore warnings of unused signals #warning-ignore:unused_signal # List of published signals signal new_points(points) signal end_game

 If we add this file to Project->Project Settings->Autoload and keep the default Name of event_bus, then any node may connect to or emit a signal as in the following example:

 extends Node2D var score = 0; func _ready(): event_bus.connect("new_points", self, "_add_new_points") func _on_Button_button_down(): event_bus.emit_signal("new_points", 3) func _add_new_points(points): score += points

 The above code would be attached to a scene containing a button.
-When the button is clicked it emits a signal to add 3 points to the score.
-And this signal has been connected to inside of the _ready function and linked to a handler function for the event.
+When the button is clicked, it emits a signal to add 3 points to the score.
+And this signal has been connected inside the _ready function and linked to a handler function for the event.

 It makes no sense to emit and connect to the same signal in the same script (because the action may be done directly), but we are just demonstrating the technique here.